crate/cratedb-guide/docs/integrate/balena/usage.md

 ![CrateDB Admin UI](https://us1.discourse-cdn.com/flex020/uploads/crate/original/1X/08b793f31ed21a49509dc3182cc1795e8b190474.jpeg)

 Now, you are ready to explore CrateDB.
-Check our other tutorials for a successful start.
+Check our other usage guides for a successful start.